idfubar/AV102/week3/pair_programming.md

 I'm gonna do some refactoring.
 This is the driver navigator roles swapping here from A to B. So A has initially been typing there to write that first failing test.
 B has then written some code that's made that go green ...
-B's the refactored it ... discussing that with A quite likely and then B has written a test of the next step as it were.
+B's then refactored it ... discussing that with A quite likely and then B has written a test of the next step as it were.
 Right, the next test to watch something fail